 Notices and counter-notices must be sent in writing to our designated agent.
 Our designated agent is:

-The Communication Department at The Actors Fund
+The Communications Department at the Entertainment Community Fund

 729 Seventh Avenue